TrendingTechnology/lingopy/README.md

 ## Project compatibility & Expansion

 If you would like to translate audio books, YouTube videos or Zoom meetings, check out my project 'A2T_converter' to first transcribe them into text files.
 These text files can then be translated by the software provided in this repository.
+The same approach is required if you want your translations to be read out loudly.
+Translate them using this project and then use the 'text_2_speech' module from the repository 'A2T_converter'.

 ## Languages